gla-rad/SECOMLib/README.md

 @Path("/") // <-- This should be the root path of the SECOM interfaces
 @Validated
 @Slf4j
-public class CapabilitySecomController implements CapabilitySecomInterface {
+public class CapabilityController implements CapabilityServiceInterface {

     /**
      * GET /v2/capability : Returns the service instance capabilities.